5 Day Queenstown Itinerary (2026): Must-Do Experiences

 Where To Stay In Queenstown

-There are plenty of places to stay in Queenstown, from hotels to bed and breakfasts and holiday parks, to suit different budgets.
-Accommodation (and everything else) is a little pricy in Queenstown, but you can still get some decent deals depending on the time of year you visit.
+Accommodation (and everything else) is a little pricy in Queenstown, but you can still get some decent deals depending on the time of year you visit and making sure to book as early as possible.

 We stayed at The Glebe Apartments in Queenstown, which was close to the centre of town, walkable to most central attractions and plenty of places to dine, and it has large apartments to suit families.
 Read our review for The Glebe.